Democracy’s Flaws and Imperfections

 3. Three, he also expressed concerns about the potential for tyranny of the majority in a democracy.
 He questioned whether the majority, due to their passions and self-interest could oppress or marginalize minority groups or individuals who held dissenting views.

-Republic, Checks and Balances.
+Republic, President.
+Socrates believed democracy was a perfect system.
+True or false?
 What are three main reasons Socrates distrusted or was skeptical about democracy?

 Democracy, Freedom This documentary is anti-democracy, and wishes to do away with democracy.
 What do you think?